 - Are staff printing when they could be digitally storing or sharing digital online files?

-- Are there systems and technologies that could minimise lost productivity in the workplace?
+- Are there systems and technologies that could minimise lost productivity in the office and when working from home?

-As technology evolves so too does applications and workflow systems that can overhaul productivity in a bid to nurture a healthy corporate culture while minimising waste and reducing the company’s overall carbon footprint.
+As technology evolves, so do workflow systems.
+Overhauling outdated business processes and technologies can improve overall productivity, contribute to a healthy and sustainable corporate culture while minimising waste and reducing your company’s overall carbon footprint.

-Want to learn more about how you can become a thriving green success story?
-Our Green Office Guide will help you drive down costs and improve efficiency in the workplace.
+Want to learn more about how you can become a thriving sustainable business?
+Our Green Office Guide will help you reduce your environmental footprint, while also driving down costs and improving efficiency in the workplace.